Skip to main content

 }

-• a prototype to ensure the reported blood pressure has a minimum between 60 and 150 and a maximum between 80 and 250: in this example we expect the observation value to be an object with two fields, minimumBloodPressure and maximumBloodPressure;
+• a prototype to ensure the reported blood pressure has a minimum between 60 and 150 and a maximum between 80 and 250: in this example we expect the detection value to be an object with two fields, minimumBloodPressure and maximumBloodPressure;

 {